 I use an approach to flock integration that I call the "Playpen Method."
 I have used it successfully with each addition to my flock over the years.
-The Playpen Method is simple: allow the newbies and the original flock members to see and hear each other without having physical contact for a reasonable period of time.
+The Playpen Method is simple: allow the newbies and the original flock members to see and hear each other without having physical contact for a period of time.
 This allows both groups to familiarize themselves with one another while maintaining a "safe zone" for the new chickens.
 Integrating new flock members should be done slowly in order to minimize the stress on everyone.

 The Playpen Method entails creating a confinement system ("playpen") for the newbies in the vicinity of the flock.
 This can mean that the flock remains in the run with a small, separate playpen near or in the run for the newbies.
 It can also mean that the flock free-ranges with the newbies in a playpen nearby.

 I have used several different playpens for my newbies but the technique is always the same: look but don't touch.
 After the confinement period of approximately a week, provide the newbies with an opening from the playpen to venture out at their leisure.
 They will stay close to the playpen and maintain a safe distance from the flock initially, but eventually they will become comfortable and begin mingling freely.

 The following are a few of the Playpens I have used over time.
 These Bantam Cochin Frizzles were the first addition to my original flock.
 The pen was a rudimentary chicken wire and tomato stake enclosure that I put near the run.
 Obviously, water and feed should be made available to the birds in the playpen at all times.

 Here are Monica, Rachael and Phoebe in the new chicken tractor my husband built.